 At this stage, your goal isn’t to get a thousand users.
 You only need a handful, and ideally, they should be early adopters.

 Early adopters are those people who are willing to try something new before it's fully polished.
-They’re not scared off by bugs or a lack of features—they just care about whether the product can help them solve a meaningful problem.
+They’re not scared off by bugs or a lack of features– they just care about whether the product can help them solve a meaningful problem.

 In some cases, you can find your first users by going to places where your target audience already hangs out.
+These could be

 You don’t need a marketing budget to do this.
 You just need to be willing to invest time in building relationships in these communities.

+When you find potential early adopters, be direct: ask them to try your product.
 If your product delivers value, some of these early users will turn into your first paying customers.

 4. Do manual things that build connection